- NY Credits : 5.0

 recognize the importance of top management's integrity and ethical values to the culture of the company,

-recognize the different categories of objectives and the concept of risk tolerance,
+recognize the concept of risk tolerance,

 recognize the risk management process and define events,